jackun/USBqemu-wheel/README.md

 USBqemu-wheel
 =============

-PCSX2 usb plugin based on gigaherz et al. usb plugin.
+PCSX2 usb plugin based on linuzappz, shadow, gigaherz et al. usb plugin using usb host emulation code from qemu.

-Started as a way to use Logitech MOMO wheel with Gran Turismo 3/4.
+USB packets with FFB commands are passed staight to the wheel when using raw input API mode.
-Probably works properly with Logitech wheels only currently.
+As they are pretty much vendor specific, force feedback probably works with Logitech wheels only.

-GT Force buttons (as seen in GT4) (currently)
-CROSS     - menu up
-SQUARE    - menu down
-CIRCLE    - backview/home / X
-TRIANGLE  - cancel / Y
-R1        - start / A?
-L1        - reverse/select / B
-Maybe 2 more buttons.
+As such, DInput (DirectX) mode is recommended.

+Linux: no built-in button/axis remapping yet.

 Mass storage device
 =======